LoyolaChicagoBooks/cder/source/distributed.rst

 request asynchronously: Instead of waiting for completion, we can perform other work---such as responding to user input---while the request is in progress and receive notifications for events in the request lifecycle, such as completion.
-Fortunately, because ``AsyncHttpClient`` is already asynchronous, there is no need to use ``AsyncTask`` anymore.

 .. literalinclude:: ../examples/primenumbers-android-java/PrimeNumbers/src/main/java/edu/luc/etl/cs313/android/primechecker/android/PrimeCheckerRemoteTask.java
    :start-after: begin-method-remoteStart